MonetDB/MonetDB-old/clients/iotclient/documentation/streams_data_types.rst

 URL
 ---

 An *Uniform Resource Locator* as a specific type of an URI is validated according to `RFC 3987 <https://www.ietf.org/rfc/rfc3987.txt>`_.
-The insertion must also be a JSON String.
+The insertion must be a JSON String.

 Inet
 ----